-Adobe Sign - Business and Adobe Sign - Enterprise accounts have the option to expand the roles for Agreement recipients, beyond just the Signer, to better match their workflow requirements.
+Adobe Sign for business and enterprise service levels have the option to expand the roles for Agreement recipients, beyond just the Signer, to better match their workflow requirements.
 The current roles that can be enabled are:

 When enabled, each recipient in an Agreement will have their role individually configurable, with Signer being the default.